 We saw above how different armies define a BIU.
 But, as these definitions of an infantry squad are somewhat confusing and limiting, a better definition of the BIU should be in terms of its capabilities.
 Therefore, the BIU should be defined as the smallest unit capable of independent action for the purposes of seizing and holding an objective in close combat in any operation or environment.
-The essential capability of the BIU is to conduct independent maneuver.
+The essential capability of the BIU is to conduct independent maneuver.41

 Based on the above findings, a more flexible organization of the BIU is required and possible.
 The BIU should be either smaller or organized in a fashion that allows dispersion and rapid convergence.
 It should also be organized so it has both a small footprint in crisis-response operations and a big punch in high-intensity warfighting.
-Political and economic factors will always play a role, but as the BIU is the base of an army's fighting power, it would be required to control the maximum of five individual elements (the other three cells and the two rifleman of his cell), which is within manageable limits.
-The fire support cell would be controlled by the BIU second in command.
-The BIU should not organically subdivide into predetermined fire teams but should be composed of cells as primary building blocks.
-The command cell would also provide security and, when necessary, reinshould be optimal in organization, not minimal.
+Political and economic factors will always play a role, but as the BIU is the base of an army's fighting power, it should be optimal in organization, not minimal.
 If an army fails at the BIU level, no amount of battalions, brigades, and divisions will do the job, as they will all be hollow units.
 In doctrinal terms, we must move away from fire and maneuver in close combat as the primary task of the BIU.
-Rather, we must view it as one of the tasks-not necessarily the most difficult or the most important.
-We must also take into consideration the results of the U.S. Army's research in the 1950s and 1960s, and we must link these findings to what we can learn from the Eastern way of war.
+Rather, we must view it as one